The physiotherapist in the domain of psychosomatic is specialized in the treatment of complaints that extend to stress and misunderstood complaints.

 Physical complaints:

-- Stress complaints: stiff sore muscles, joint complaints, headache, abdominal pain, back pain.
+- Tension complaints: stiff painful muscles, joint complaints, headache, abdominal pain, back problems.

 - Hyperventilation, chest, throat and jaw complaints.

-- Chronic illness with complicated acceptance of context.
+- Chronic illness with complicated acceptance or context.

-- Reduced emotional contact with the body and emotions.
+- Decreased feeling contact with the body and emotions.

 Psychological complaints: